syntasso/kratix-docs/docs/main/08-troubleshooting.md

 ### Workflow Pod stuck in CrashLoopBackOff

-When a workflow is scheduled, Kratix will create a pod to run the workflow.
+When a Workflow is scheduled, Kratix will create a pod to run the Workflow.
 If the Pod fails Kubernetes will restart the pod.
 If the pod is failing multiple times the pod will eventually go into `CrashLoopBackoff`.
 In this scenario Kratix will not try to reschedule the pod.
 You can force kratix to reschedule a